-Value-added benefit How to get it Help with weight management through a program with 24/7 online access to resources, tools, and activities on healthy snacking, portion management, weight goals, extra calories, and exercise tips Access the CommonGround Library platform by logging into your secure account at myamerigroup.com/TX .
-For members ages 13 and older.
-Pregnancy and early parenting program online 24/7 through web or mobile app to support expecting and new parents Access the CommonGround Library platform by logging into your secure account at myamerigroup.com/TX .
-For members ages 13 and older.
-Kick the Habit for Teens: An interactive, text- based program to help teens ages 13-17 quit vaping or using e-cigarettes.
-The program focuses on web counseling for up to 12 weeks.
-Text the keyword VAPEOUTTX to 88709 to enroll.
+Value-added benefit How to get it Help with weight management through a program with 24/7 online access to resources, tools, and activities on healthy snacking, portion management, weight goals, extra calories, and exercise tips Access the CommonGround Library platform by logging into your secure account at myamerigroup.com/TX.
+Pregnancy and early parenting program online 24/7 through web or mobile app to support expecting and new parents Access the CommonGround Library platform by logging into your secure account at myamerigroup.com/TX.
 Kick the Habit: A tobacco cessation program with online activities, education materials, and products.
 This program can help members as they try to quit using tobacco or chew, smoking cigarettes, or vaping.
-Access the program at go.theexprogram.com/amerigrouptx .
+Access the program at go.theexprogram.com/amerigrouptx.
 Social services resource directory online to help locate community supports such as food and nutrition, housing, education, and employment services To find services near you, visit myamerigroup.com/TX and select Community Support under Get Help.